Izvunzemen/simple-k8s-lamp/README.md

 request memory: 128Mi; cpu: 250m and
 limits memory: 256Mi; cpu: 500m

-**mysql-autoscaler.yaml** will scale up to 3 replicas if cpu utilization is under 80 percent.
+**mysql-autoscaler.yaml** will scale up to 3 replicas if cpu utilization is above 80 percent.

 # Apache-php
 apache-php-deployment.yaml use custom image that contain index.php file for database connection check and mysqli installation, you can find the Dockerfile from which the image was build and index.php content below.